 It can be difficult to choose a qualified and experienced counsellor that seems right for you.
 So here are my qualifications and the regulatory bodies I’m a member of, to give you an idea of my high level of experience.

-- Master of Science Psychology MSc.
-Kingston University London.
-(2 years full time study).
+- Master of Science Degree Psychology MSc.
+(MPsych) Kingston University London.

-- Practitioner-based Honours Degree BSc (Hons) Integrative Counselling & Psychotherapy Roehampton University London.
-(3 years full time study).
+- Practitioner-based Honours Degree BSc (Hons) (BCouns) Integrative Counselling & Psychotherapy Roehampton University London.

 - West Middlesex University Hospital.
 Offering Counselling support to those affected by Cancer.